sshh12/CFISD-App/README.md

 ## What
 The CFISD app was built as a utility for both Android and Apple users.
 The app includes ways to access news, grades, attendance, teachers, and more with the option to change between schools with ease.
-In order to access grades and other information, the app uses the my unoffical [CFISD API](https://github.com/sshh12/CyRanch-App-Server).
+In order to access grades and other information, the app uses the unoffical [CFISD API](https://github.com/sshh12/CyRanch-App-Server).

 #### Screenshots